AristaSouthwest/Newsletter/docs/index.md

 ## AVD Workflow Overview

-This document outlines the workflow for using Arista Ansible Validated Designs (AVD) to automate and deploy network configurations to EOS devices via CloudVision as-a-Service (CVaaS).
+This document outlines the workflow for using Arista Validated Designs (AVD) to automate and deploy network configurations to EOS devices via CloudVision as-a-Service (CVaaS).

 ![AVD Workflow Diagram](img/avd-workflow-diagram.png)